jacobuhlig/NodeJS-2023-Mandatory-I/public/pages/webArchitecture/frontendStructure/frontendStructure.md

 ## components
 In this folder there are the various reusable pieces of content.

+These include some of the following:
+1. navbar.html
+2. sidebar.html
+3. footer.html

+Now instead of writing out the entire navbar in each html file, we're able to string together a page, that consists of these individual elements.

-These are used by the template engine (templateEngine.js) to produce the final page rendering.
+These are used by the template engine (templateEngine.js) to produce the final page-rendering.

 ## pages
 In this folder all of the textual content resides.